alinayakubenko/racer/README.md

    The start and end page titles then passed to the Service layer and used to request data from the MediaWiki API .
 The Service layer method then searches the end page title and returns the path (from Start to End page).
 Result then matches to the data model and returns to the consumer as JSON body.
 ` `

+   In case of failed HTTP request the partial result is returned with corresponding message.

 ### Implementation
 ` `
 Diagram